PomonaCS/Readmes/0) Introduction/README.md

    Scroll down to the `Git` sub-items, select the `Projects from Git` sub-item, and press the `Next` button.

-   FIX THIS STEP IS WRONG - WE WANT TO OPERATE IN A CLONED COPY

-   Select the `Clone URI` option, and *paste* the URL for the master repo (for this assignment).
+   Select the `Clone URI` option, and *paste* the URL for your forked copy of the master repo (for this assignment).
+   You may find it most convenient to use the SSH version of that URL.

    You will also have to add your Github user name and password (which you have the option of telling Eclipse to remember).